bilal-azam/MERN-CMS-Project/README.md

 ### Prerequisites

-1. Node.js and npm installed on your machine.
+1. Node.js and npm are installed on your machine.
 2. MongoDB installed and running.

 ### Steps